 I am excited about student teaching.
 When will I have experience in the classroom?

-You will have part-time field experience in your junior and senior years.
-You will teach full-time during your fifth year.
+Yes, you will have several part-time field experiences in your sophomore, junior and senior years.
+You will student teach full-time during your fifth year.

 Deaf Education Program Standards